hotwired-laravel/turbo-laravel.com/resources/guides/broadcasting.md

 ### Extra Credit: Fixing The Missing Dropdowns

-If we were using a real async queue driver and sending broadcasting to the queue, we'd notice the dropdowns gone missing from our Turbo Stream broadcasts!
-Refreshing the page would make them appear again.
-That's because when we send the broadcasts to run in background our partial will render without a session context, so our calls to `Auth::id()` inside of it will always return `null`, which means the dropdown would never render.
+When creating the Chirp from Tinker, even though we see them appearing on the page, if you look closely, you may notice that the dropdown is missing.
+This would also be true if we were using a real queue driver, since it would defer the rendering of the partial to a background queue worker.
+That's because when we send the broadcasts to run in background, the partial will render without a request and session contexts, so our calls to `Auth::id()` inside of it will always return `null`, which means the dropdown would never render.

-Instead of conditionally rendering the dropdown in the server side, we're always going to render it.
-Then, we're going to hide it from our users with a sprinkle of JavaScript.
+Instead of conditionally rendering the dropdown in the server side, let's switch to always rendering them and hide it from our users with a sprinkle of JavaScript instead.

-First, let's update our `layouts.current-meta.blade.php` partial to include a few things about the currently authenticated user when there's one:
+First, let's update our `layouts.current-meta` partial to include a few things about the currently authenticated user when there's one:

 ```blade filename="resources/views/layouts/current-meta.blade.php"
 {{-- Pusher Client-Side Config --}}